ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: screen}

-## Create a publicly facing micro-service for an application (Application2 Team)
+## Create a publicly facing microservice for an application (Application2 Team)
 {: #vpc-tg-dns-iam-application2}
 {: step}